SohailRajput/regression/README.md

-# regression
+# Linear Regression with single variable
-Linear Regression with single variable
+Implementatoin of Linear Regression in Pyhton3 from scratch excercise)